Developer docs / Secrets & BYOK

 Secrets architecture

-How API keys flow through Hatchable: declared in TOML, stored encrypted across three tiers, resolved by the gateway, and never exposed to template code unless a project owner opts in.
+How API keys flow through Hatchable: declared in TOML, stored encrypted, resolved by the gateway, and never exposed to template code unless a project owner opts in.
 The system that makes "fork this template" safe to do with an account-level Anthropic key.

 TL;DR